April 13, 2023

 Parents (both) or guardians of children under 12 years can take up to 26 weeks of unpaid leave to look after their children.
 The leave is applicable for each child before their 12th birthday.

-To avail parental leave, you must have worked for your employer for a year.
-Plus, the application must be confirmed and signed at least four weeks before your leave begins.
+Your employees must have worked for your company for at least one year to be eligible for parental leave.
+Their application must also be confirmed and signed at least four weeks before their leave begins.

 It can be taken as one continuous period of leave or two separate blows of at least six weeks (with a gap of 10 weeks between the two parental leave periods).

 The leave must be limited to 26 weeks within 12 months.
-However, you can take more than 26 weeks a year if you have twins or triplets.
+However, if they have twins or triplets, they can take more than 26 weeks a year.

 Lastly, parents who take parental leave can receive a PRSI Credit for each week of leave taken.